rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 ### PRODUCT 15 - Satellite File Transfers

-MAKE FOR SALE: A device that sends and receive files to a satellite.
+MAKE FOR SALE: A device that sends and receive files litteraly out of this world, to a satellite in space.

 0. Order satellite hardware and cables
 0. Configure